OlafRadicke/tuxerjoch/README.md

 * DEBUG
 * INFO
 * ERROR

+The configuration file is located in /etc or in the installation path.

 The fresh installed system have the default password "tuxerjoch".
 After the first login you can and need to change this.
 Click on "Einstellung" in top.